mkiser/WTFJHT/guide/internet-security.md

 A VPN stands for Virtual Private Network and is a way of using the internet in a much more secure way.
 It works by encrypting your data (Private) and then routing your traffic through servers elsewhere in the world (Virtual Network) so no one can see what you are up to.
 If you use public wifi at a cafe, hotel, or airport, a VPN is essential.

 **Choose a VPN**.
 A VPN you can trust costs money.
 Period.
 Most options will cost you $10 or less per month.
 I personally use [Private Internet Access](https://www.privateinternetaccess.com/pages/buy-vpn/){:target="_blank"}.
 It's barebones, but it's also $3.33/mo.
 [Nord](https://nordvpn.com/pricing/){:target="_blank"} is another good choice, which looks to be more user friendly and costs $5.75/mo.
+You can also check out [TorrentFreak's 2017 VPN Q&A](https://torrentfreak.com/vpn-services-anonymous-review-2017-170304/){:target="_blank"} to learn more about the different VPN services available.

 **Using your VPN**.
 Some people leave their VPN on 24/7.
 Others only use it when they're doing something extra private (i.e. porn).
 If you're a normal person using the internet, I'd suggest this rule of thumb: if you're using the internet outside of your home, turn on your VPN.
 Note: if you're going to login to your bank or a financial institution, turn off your VPN – you'll likely get flagged and locked out of your account since you'll appear to be somewhere else in the world.